-323. Physical Education Methods for Secondary School (3 hours)
+323. Physical Education Methods for Middle Grades and Secondary School (3 hours)

-This course provides instruction of objectives for middle and high school physical education, assessment of growth and developmental characteristics, and organization of activities with an emphasis on lifetime sports.
+This course provides instruction of objectives for middle grades and high school physical education, assessment of growth and developmental characteristics, and organization of activities with an emphasis on lifetime sports.
 Class management skills, legal issues, laboratory teaching of non-traditional sports, high-organization games, and physical fitness will be covered.
 This course will include 20 hours of field experience.
 Prerequisites: ED 290.

-324. Methods for Teaching Social Science in Middle and Secondary School (4 hours)
+324. Methods for Teaching Social Science in Middle Grades and Secondary School (4 hours) Second Semester

-Methods, techniques, and issues related to teaching middle school and secondary social studies.
+Methods, techniques, and issues related to teaching middle grades and secondary social science.
 Emphasis will be placed on learning theories, instructional methods, classroom management strategies, assessment alternatives, lesson and unit planning, and integrating technology.
 This course will include 40 hours of field experience.
 Prerequisites: ED 290, 304.

-328. Methods for Teaching Mathematics in Middle and Secondary School (4 hours) Second Semester
+328. Methods for Teaching Mathematics in Middle Grades and Secondary School (4 hours) Second Semester

-Methods, techniques, and issues related to teaching middle school and secondary mathematics.
+Methods, techniques, and issues related to teaching middle grades and secondary mathematics.
 Emphasis will be placed on learning theories, instructional methods, classroom management strategies, assessment alternatives, lesson and unit planning, and integrating technology.
 This course will include 40 hours of field experience.
 Prerequisites: ED 290, 304.